Skip to content Exit mobile menu

 2.1 Fines for late return of items

-Users will be charged fines for the late return or late renewal of items.
+Users will be charged fines for the late return of items requested by another user.
 Please see the fines section of the website for full details of current charges.

 2.2 Charges for replacement of lost items